hazelgrove/hazel/INSTALL.md

 - Make sure `gcc`, `git`, `make`, and `m4` are installed.

-  - If you are on Linux or Windows, you can do this by running the following
+  - If you are on Ubuntu or Windows, you can do this by running the following
     commands:

     ```sh